universityofgalway-library/digital-tools-workshops/networks-gephi/network_analysis.md

 ### Labels

-The image has become more representative, but it clearly lacks node labels (they are called **labels**).
+The image has become more representative, but it clearly lacks node **labels**.
 There is a toolbar below the graph area for working with them.
 To make the labels appear, click on the black letter **T**; to the right, you can select the colour, font, and size.

 ![](./img/gephi21.png)

-If you are using the Game of Thrones dataset, you will notice that nothing happens when you enable labels.
-This is because when we loaded the dataset, the first column with character names was interpreted as ID, but there was no additional "Label" column.
-To create it, we can copy the contents of the ID column into a new column called "Label" using the "Data Laboratory" tab.

 Now, if we go back to "Overview", the graph will look like that.